akolybelnikov/Unity3D_CS6457_OMSCS/Kolybelnikov_A_m3_readme.txt

 Toggle UI panel is performed with Escape button.

 The Door-prefabs are located one after another on the right side of the scene relative to the start position of the characters.

+Behind each animatable Door there's a Collectable sphere.

+Player can collect all pink spheres and throw them one by one until he has no more left.

+The throwing animation is activated by pressing left alt button ("Fire2").